HOW TO WRITE A YA DYSTOPIAN NOVEL by Madeline Dyer

 Assignment: You’ll submit one of your worldbuilding exercises to me for personalized feedback.

 We’re getting closer to the writing now!
 But, firstly, we’ll have a look at the various ways you can outline your novel or how to free-write if you’re a panster.
-We will also look at novel structure as well as series structure and synopses.
+We will also look at novel structure, utilizing screenwriting theory and template, and how and when you will use these regardless of whether you’re a planner or not.

-Assignment: You’ll submit your observations on novel structure to me along with any thoughts on structures you want to implement in your own writing, for personalized guidance from me.
+Assignment: You’ll submit your observations on novel structure to me along with any thoughts on structures you want to implement in your own writing, and a rough three-act outline, for personalized guidance from me.

 Week 5: Writing the First Chapter